aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/net/3d-modeling/linear-extrusion/performing-linear-extrusion/_index.md

 using Aspose.ThreeD.Utilities;
 ```

-These namespaces lay the foundation for your 3D coding journey, providing access to the tools needed for seamless integration of Aspose.3D functionalities.
+These namespaces give you access to `Scene`, `LinearExtrusion`, `RectangleShape`, and utility classes such as `Vector3`.

-## Performing Linear Extrusion:
+## Performing Linear Extrusion

-Let's create a mesmerizing 3D object through Linear Extrusion using Aspose.3D.
-Follow these steps:
+Below is the complete workflow.
+Each step is explained in plain language before the corresponding code block, so you can follow along without guessing what the code does.

-## Step 1: Initialize the Base Profile
+### Step 1: Initialize the Base Profile

+First, create the 2‑D shape that will be extruded.
+In this example we use a rectangle with a small rounding radius.

 ```csharp
 var profile = new RectangleShape()
 {